 My husband got an email blast the other day that made me laugh out loud.
 The gist was this, “Heads up guys, there’s no elementary teacher to help your kids make their Mother’s Day gift this year… it’s on you!”

 If you have a suspicion your partner doesn’t have a thing planned, first, no judgement.

-We’re all juggling what feels like a million things.
-Second, we’re here to save the day with some adorable DIYs that your kids can make in just 10 minutes this week.
+We’re all juggling what feels like a million things right now.
+Second, we’re here to save the day with some adorable DIYs that your kids can make in under 30 minutes this week.

 Maybe your kids will be making them for you or maybe for their grandma or that special ‘grandmotherly’ person in their life.

 Either way, the recipient of one of these gifts is going to be awed that someone took the time to make something for them.
 Then they’ll think, wow, this is something that I’ll use.

 - If you need something to put in the mini-jewelry dish, try these perler bead necklaces.
 They are so easy to make and so on trend.

 - This mini-jewelry dish made by Paper & Stitch is so adorable, I might make myself one if my kids don’t beat me to it.
 I love that you just can’t mess up the swirly paint design.